kristajg/cozy-holiday/CONTRIBUTING.md

 ## Building

-- `npm run build` creates a production build by default.
+- `npm run build` will build the component for publishing to npm and also bundle the demo app.

-   To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.

 - `npm run clean` will delete built resources.